 When we look at indicators measuring access to education, we notice that the Philippines has fared well in ensuring gender parity in access to education.
-Various assessments on the Millennium Development Goals (e.g., MDG Watch of the Philippine Statistics Authority, 2016; Key Indicators of the Asian Development Bank, 2015) suggest that the Philippines attained gender parity with the number of females participating in various education tiers being at least equal to that of males.
+Various assessments on the MDGs e.g., MDG Watch of the Philippine Statistics Authority (PSA), 2016, and the 2015 MDG

+Section of the Key Indicators for Asia and the Pacific (ADB, 2015) suggest that the Philippines attained gender parity with the number of females participating in various education tiers being at least equal to that of males.
 In fact, the advantage in the country has even been on the side of females (Albert and Raymundo, 2016; David and Albert, 2015).
 According to the 2017 ASEAN Community Progress Monitoring System Report, aside from the Philippines, most countries in ASEAN in recent years have a bigger proportion of girls attending school (than boys) not only in basic education, but also in early childhood, care and development, as well as in tertiary education.
-Table 2 shows latest data from the APIS 2016 on net attendance rates of boys and girls in basic education.
+Table 2 shows latest data on net attendance rates of boys and girls in basic education, sourced from the 2016 Annual Poverty Indicator Survey (APIS), conducted by the PSA.